 NCWIT Pioneer Award

-The 2012 winners of the NCWIT Pioneer Award are Patricia Palombo and Lucy Simon Rakov, mathematicians who worked on NASA's Project Mercury at a time when computing was in its infancy.
+Past Pioneer Award winners include Computer Scientist and Programmer Jean E. Sammet who is best-known for her work on FORMAC, as well as Mathematicians Patricia Palombo and Lucy Simon Rakov who worked on NASA's Project Mercury at a time when computing was in its infancy.